t2d/wasuptls/README.md

 Decicions
 ---------
- * Based on stable software (Debian wheezy and Apache 2.4)
+ * Based on stable software (Debian wheezy, OpenSSL 1.0.1e and Apache 2.4)
  * Export TLS information via PHP, but easy to do in any language
  * BEAST is considered to be mitigated client-side, Priority is Forward Secrecy -> no RC4